this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 Functional Programming teaches us to decompose a problem into simple functions and chain them to get a result.
 Thinking like this, we can break the complexity of a program and achieve any problem as a sequence of easy steps.

-In my opinion, a perfect description is what Michael Feathers said:
+A perfect description is what Michael Feathers said:

 *“OO makes code understandable by encapsulating moving parts.
 Functional Programming makes code understandable by minimizing moving parts”.*